calidan-x/summer-site/docs/fundamentals/context.md

 ### Passing Custom Data

-The content object has a **data** property that allows you to store and carry data during a whole request period.
+The context object has a **data** property that allows you to store and carry data during a whole request period.

 ```ts
 import { Middleware, Context, ValidationError, NotFoundError, ResponseError, Logger } from '@summer-js/summer'